 Looking for something to do with those overripe bananas sitting on your counter?
 Baking is always a good option!
-Try making these chocolate chip banana protein muffins for a tasty snack recipe that the whole family will love.
+Try making these easy banana protein muffins for a tasty snack recipe that the whole family will love.
 With less than 200 calories per muffin and 6 grams of protein each, they’re a great healthy way to satisfy the sweet tooth.

 Disclosure: This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.